 The future of China is said to reside in Shanghai, a global financial center hurdling forward at lightning speed.
-Constantly evolving and progressing, this modern Chinese city is sure to impress even the most jaded traveler.
-Shanghai is the site of the world’s busiest port, and with over 24 million residents, it’s fast becoming the most populous city in the world.
-Yet the urban locale is also home to an impressive 153 public parks, meticulously kept gardens, and green space on every corner.
-A must-see city on any trip to China, there’s always something new and exciting going on in Shanghai.
+Shanghai is the site of the world’s busiest container port, and with over 24 million residents, it’s fast becoming the most populated city in the world.
+Yet the city is also home to an impressive 153 public parks, with meticulously kept gardens and green space on every corner.
+A must-see on any trip to China, there’s always something new and exciting to see and do.
+Constantly evolving and progressing, this streamlined city is sure to impress even the most jaded traveler.

-At first mention, the Chinese city may conjure up images of futuristic skyscrapers, flashing neon lights, and a sprawling concrete jungle.
+Shanghai might conjure up images of futuristic skyscrapers, flashing neon lights, and a sprawling concrete jungle.
 Once you visit this buzzing metropolis, however, you’ll discover that there’s so much more to the city than that.
-Diverse architecture is perhaps one of the most delightfully unexpected characteristics is its architectural diversity.
-Hundred-year-old Art Deco buildings, quaint lane houses, and sacred old temples neighbor modern marvels like the Oriental Pearl Tower and the world’s third tallest building, Shanghai Tower.
-This pairing of old and new extends to the local culture as well.
-Take a stroll around, and you’ll see stylishly dressed locals with smartphone in hand, countless luxury cars, and gleaming designer storefronts.
+Diverse architecture is perhaps one of the most delightfully unexpected characteristics of Shanghai.
+Hundred-year-old Art Deco buildings, quaint lane houses, and sacred old temples abound, alongside modern marvels like the Oriental Pearl Tower and the world’s third tallest building, Shanghai Tower.
+This pairing of old and new extends to the city’s culture as well.
+Take a stroll around, and you’ll find stylishly dressed people with smartphone in hand, countless luxury cars, and gleaming designer storefronts.
 But you’ll also notice hints of a slower, more traditional lifestyle.
-Retirees practice tai chi and calligraphy in the park, while sidewalk pedestrians instinctively yield to the ring of an oncoming bicycle’s bell.
+Retirees diligently practice tai chi and calligraphy in the park each day, while sidewalk pedestrians instinctively yield to the ring of an oncoming bicycle’s bell.

 People watching aside, there’s plenty of fun to be had by honeymooners in Shanghai.
-Let the fast, clean, and efficient metro system whisk you and your love nearly anywhere in the city.
-Summit some the world’s tallest buildings in Pudong, admire the beautiful Chinese landscaping at Yu Yuan Gardens, or soak up the charming atmosphere of the tree-lined former French Concession.
-Take your lover’s hand and explore the ancient water towns of Qibao and Zhujiajiao, or find inner peace at the serene Jing’an Temple.
-Save time for some retail therapy, too; the shopping opportunities in Shanghai are top-notch.
+Let the fast, clean and efficient metro system whisk you and your love nearly anywhere in the city!
+Summit some the world’s tallest buildings in Pudong, admire the beautiful Chinese landscaping at Yu Yuan Gardens, or soak up the charming atmosphere of the tree-lined old French Concession.
+Take your lover’s hand and explore the ancient water towns of Qibao or Zhujiajiao, or find inner peace together at the serene Jing’an Temple.
+Be sure to save time for some retail therapy; shopping opportunities in Shanghai are top-notch.
 A romantic getaway to this modern metropolis is sure to satisfy the whims of urbanites and cultural adventurers alike.

-- THE BUND: Just across the river from Shanghai’s famous skyline, this stretch of 20th century Art Deco buildings is another sight to behold.
-Enjoy world-class nightlife at a swanky club or take an epic Shanghai selfie on the walkway over the river.
+- THE BUND: Just across the river from Shanghai’s famous skyline, this stretch of 20th century Art Deco buildings is a sight to behold itself.
+Enjoy world class nightlife at a swanky club, or take an epic Shanghai selfie on the scenic walkway over the river.

-- YU YUAN GARDENS: Explore this impeccably landscaped Chinese garden, complete with koi ponds, rock sculptures, and curved pavilions for peaceful introspection.
-Just outside the garden, revel in the chaotic harmony of a bustling Asian marketplace.
+- YU YUAN GARDENS: Inside, explore this beautifully landscaped Chinese garden, complete with koi ponds, rock gardens and curved pavilions for peaceful introspection.
+Outside, revel in the chaotic harmony of an always-bustling Asian marketplace.

-- OLD FRENCH CONCESSION: This region of Shanghai has a distinct French influence, hailing from the 19th century European settlement.
-Wander down the charming tree lined streets, poking in and out of small shops as you go.
+- OLD FRENCH CONCESSION: This region of Shanghai has a distinct French influence, hailing from a 19th century European settlement.
+Wander down the charming, tree lined streets, poking in and out of small shops as you go.